Kong/docs.konghq.com/app/1.0/getting-started/enabling-plugins.md

 In this section, you'll learn how to configure Kong plugins.
 One of the core principles of Kong is its extensibility through [plugins][plugins].
-Plugins allow you to easily add new features to your API or make your API easier to manage.
+Plugins allow you to easily add new features to your Service or make it easier to manage.

 In the steps below you will configure the [key-auth][key-auth] plugin to add authentication to your Service.
 Prior to the addition of this plugin, **all** requests to your Service would be proxied upstream.
-Once you add and configure this plugin, **only** requests with the correct API key(s) will be proxied - all other requests will be rejected by Kong, thus protecting your upstream service from unauthorized use.
+Once you add and configure this plugin, **only** requests with the correct key(s) will be proxied - all other requests will be rejected by Kong, thus protecting your upstream service from unauthorized use.